Ahineya/neurobach/README.md

 A new piece will be generated in the `generated` directory.

-Pay attention, that all the generated pieces are quantized to a white piano keys.
+Pay attention, that all generated pieces are quantized to a white piano keys.
 You can take a look in `bach.py` file to turn it off if you don't need it, or to create a new scale for quantizing.